dev-protocol/docs.devprotocol.xyz/docs/learning/learning.md

 ## Building Decentralized applications with DEV Integration

-The Dev Protocol new update uses Ropsten Test Network when creating decentralized applications.
+The Dev Protocol new update uses Polygon Mumbai when creating decentralized applications.
 Developers can now continue their development without worrying about the gas fee and $DEV for the test environment.

 The following documentation was released to guide developers in creating a Decentralized application (Dapp) with the $DEV integration.